 DEB Epidemiology and Biostatistics Skills Building Modules Blackboard Community

-The DEB restructured the skills building course into a series of online and on-site offerings to accompany the Practicum and the Culminating Experience (CE).
-They are housed in DEB Blackboard Community to efficiently provide these offerings to students in a series of learning modules.
+The department restructured the skills building course into a series of online and on-site offerings to accompany the Practicum and the Culminating Experience (CE).
+They are housed in Epidemiology Blackboard Community to efficiently provide these offerings to students in a series of learning modules.
 Some of these offerings are optional, others are required.
 There are also two on-site required activities for building career and oral communications skills.
-All new DEB MPH students will be included in the DEB Blackboard Community as they enter the program.
-Current students who did not take the Department of Epidemiology and Biostatistics Skills Building Seminar, PuBH 6261.10 will also be required to participate in the modules.
+All new Epidemiology MPH students will be included in the DEB Blackboard Community as they enter the program.
+Current students who did not take the Department of Epidemiology Skills Building Seminar, PuBH 6261.10 will also be required to participate in the modules.

 The Culminating Experience (CE) integrates the knowledge and skills students acquire through their academic work and the practice activity.
 It is a graded course in which students identify and define a specific public health issue and formulate questions to address that issue.
 Students work with data obtained through primary research or from an existing dataset.
 The process of proposal development, data analysis, interpretation and extrapolation of the results, culminates in a written report or manuscript, and an oral presentation.

 Although it is not required, some students choose to link their Practicum and Culminating Experience so that the content of the selected Practicum is linked to the planning and interpretation aspects of the CE.
 Students may also choose to conduct a Practicum that is independent of their CE; in this case, a separate project needs to be identified for the CE.
 Students can opt to do the Practicum and CE concurrently.
 If, however, they choose to do the two courses sequentially, the Practicum must come first.

 Epidemiology and Biostatistics Mandatory Practicum Orientation Session Information